 Tichon Ramah Yerushalayim (TRY) is delighted to announce an exciting twist on an already great program.
-Our new TRYmester program.
+Our new TRYmester program in Jerusalem.
 For the first time, TRY will be offering 10th -12th graders the opportunity to live and learn in Israel during the fall and with Specialty Tracks.

-In addition to TRY’s excellent academic program, the TRYmester will include specially designed tracks whereby students will be able to view Israel through the lens which interests them most while enhancing their preparation for college.
+In addition to TRY’s excellent fully accredited international academic program, the trimester will include specially designed tracks whereby students will be able to view Israel through the lens which interests them most while enhancing their preparation for college.

 The goals of the TRYmester Specialty Tracks include enabling students to experience a sector of Israeli society from up close.
 Students will get the chance to understand modern Israel by meeting interesting experts in their field and exploring their specialty in depth. .